kmaaallen/simon-game/documentation/logic.md

 }
 </code></pre>

+Again, these four lines were later replaced with a single line of code :
+<pre><code>  segment.clickoff(); </code></pre>

-The coloured buttons would then become clickable again once playerInput was called.
+The coloured buttons would then become clickable again once playerInput was called (i.e the call for segment method is overwritten)